Data protection

 https://www.dsb.gv.at/

-📓 Processed data: e.g. B. Telephone number, name, e-mail address, entered form data.
-More details can be found under the type of contact used
+📓 Data processed: e.g. telephone number, name, email address, entered form data.
+You can find more details in the contact type used

-🤝 Purpose: Handling of communication with customers, business partners, etc.
+🤝 Purpose: Handling communication with customers, business partners, etc.

-📅 Duration of storage: Duration of the business case and the legal regulations
+📅 Storage period: Duration of the business case and the legal regulations

-If you contact us and communicate by telephone, e-mail or online form, personal data may be processed.
+If you contact us and communicate by telephone, email, chat or online form, personal data may be processed.

-The data will be processed for the handling and processing of your question and the related business transaction.
-The data is stored for as long as the law requires.
+The data will be processed to handle and process your query and the related business transaction.
+The data will be stored for the same period or as long as required by law.

 Affected people

-If you call us, the call data will be stored pseudonymously on the respective end device and with the telecommunications provider used.
-In addition, data such as name and telephone number can then be sent by e-mail and saved to answer enquiries.
-The data will be deleted as soon as the business case has ended and legal requirements permit.
+When you call us, the call data is stored pseudonymously on the respective device and by the telecommunications provider used.
+In addition, data such as name and telephone number can be sent by email afterwards and stored to answer your query.
+The data is deleted as soon as the business transaction has been completed and legal requirements permit it.

-If you communicate with us by e-mail, data may be stored on the respective end device (computer, laptop, smartphone,...) and data is stored on the e-mail server.
-The data will be deleted as soon as the business case has ended and legal requirements permit.
+If you communicate with us by email, data may be saved on the respective device (computer, laptop, smartphone, etc.) and data may be saved on the email server.
+The data will be deleted as soon as the business transaction has been completed and legal requirements permit it.

-If you communicate with us using an online form, data will be stored on our web server and, if necessary, forwarded to an e-mail address from us.
-The data will be deleted as soon as the business case has ended and legal requirements permit.
+If you communicate with us via chat and/or online form, data will be stored on our web server and, if necessary, forwarded to an email address of ours.
+The data will be deleted as soon as the business transaction has been completed and legal requirements permit it.

 The processing of the data is based on the following legal bases: